Rodrigo1771/test/scripts/data-aug/train-word2vec/README.md

 - Builds a corpus of every sentence from that data.
 - Trains a model on that corpus.

+NOTE: The pre-trained FastText models are available [here](https://fasttext.cc/docs/en/crawl-vectors.html#models) (dowload the `text` version - more info in the README file from the `scripts/data-aug/augment/` directory).

 ## Usage Instructions

 The pipeline can either be executed locally, or on the [DI Cluster](https://cluster.di.fct.unl.pt).